henrynguyen50/ChatBoxDeleter/README.md

-Removed unmoderated chatboxes on illegal streaming sites Also block pop up ads when trying to click in the page
+Removes unmoderated chatboxes on illegal streaming sites Also block pop up ads when trying to click in the page

 Link to extension on chrome webstore